-- Right-click display select contours and electrodes, deselect edges.
+- Right-click → "display" → select "contours" and "electrodes", deselect "edges".
 Study the doping profile.
 How long is the channel now?
-In the display window, click Define Contours and select Conduction Band Energy.
-Study the depletion regions and compare to the long-channel device. - Define a horizontal cutline and study the band diagram.
+In the "display" window, click "Define Contours" and select "Conduction Band Energy".
+Study the depletion regions and compare qualitatively to the standard MOSFET. - Define a horizontal cutline (hotkey: F2) and plot the band diagram.
 Is the barrier height affected by the drain bias now?
-What is this effect called? - Define a vertical cutline and study the band diagram and hole concentration.
-Is the gate controlling the charge in the channel? - Study the output sweeps (plot ID vs VD).
+What is this effect called? - Define a vertical cutline and plot the band diagram and hole concentration.
+Approximately how far down in the body is the gate controlling the charge?
+Where do you think the current would punch through first if we increased the drain voltage even more? - Study the output sweeps (plot I_D vs V_D).
 Can you see any short-channel effects?
-Relate this to the band diagram. - Study the transfer sweeps (plot ID vs VG).
+Relate this to the band diagram. - Study the transfer sweeps (plot I_D vs V_G).
 Measure the approximate threshold voltage.
 How does it compare to the long-channel device?
 What is this effect called? - How thick is the gate oxide?
 Can that be a problem?
 How can it be mitigated?